JohnBorghi/Supporting_Scientific_Data/SSD_03_Planning.md

 > All of which is to say, there is actually a lot of room for interpretation in most instructions for brewing a cup of coffee and that's before getting into issues like water temperature and grind.
 >
 > [Here is the template.](https://docs.google.com/document/d/1ATWE-zzJoMjR9dumo_e3fOROabIrvRct/edit?usp=sharing&ouid=118445803869398413021&rtpof=true&sd=true)

+SOPs are a resource.
+Training on them should be part of any onboarding process.
+They should be stored in a manner that is accessible to all team members, they should revisited regularly to ensure awareness among current personnel, and they should occasionally be audited to ensure they are being applied properly.

 **Lab Manuals**